mj-will/nessai/docs/gaussian-example.rst

 Simple Gaussian example
 =======================

-This page show a complete example of running Nessai including setting up the logger, defining a model, configuring the sampler and finally running the sampler.
+This page show a complete example of running ``nessai`` including setting up the logger, defining a model, configuring the sampler and finally running the sampler.
 The code for this example is included in `example directory <https://github.com/mj-will/nessai/tree/master/examples>`_.

 Code
 ====